 Myth 1: People who feel fine generally do not require health screening.

 Most Singaporeans imagine health screening to be a painful and invasive affair, with uncomfortable prodding and poking across one’s body.
-In truth, experienced and caring doctors and nurses along with a relaxed atmosphere can help to alleviate anxiety and make the process virtually pain free, aside from some discomfort which may arise from procedures such as withdrawing blood.
+In truth, experienced and caring doctors and nurses along with a relaxed atmosphere can help to alleviate anxiety and make the process virtually pain-free, aside from some discomfort that may arise from procedures such as withdrawing blood.

 Many budget-conscious Singaporeans are concerned that a health screening can be an expensive affair, particularly for elderly individuals who are encouraged to take a comprehensive screening due to being at a higher risk of chronic conditions.
-This can set them back a notable amount, which makes them having to compromise on their health.
-Thankfully, there are a range of health screening packages and pricings to suit a variety of people, with some packages offering specific tests that may be more essential.
+This can set them back a notable amount, which makes them have to compromise on their health.
+Thankfully, there is a range of health screening packages and prices to suit a variety of people, with some packages offering specific tests that may be more essential.

 The Basic health screening package is ideal for a general overview of one’s health, measuring key health indicators such as blood count, sugar levels, urine analysis, as well as cholesterol levels.
 It has 3 levels of testing, depending on one’s preferences such as a more comprehensive blood profile screening, or for older patients with minimal personal and familial risk factors.

 The Wellness health screening package is a step up from the Basic package.
 It offers additional tests of one’s choice, ranging from treadmill ECG tests to ultrasound scans and bone mass density analysis.